Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 > While you're waiting for the assembly to finish here's some things you might want to read about:
 > * An overall background to the history of DNA sequencing in [DNA sequencing at 40: past, present and future](https://www.nature.com/articles/nature24286)
 > * An overview of a metagenomics project  [Shotgun metagenomics, from sampling to analysis](https://www.nature.com/articles/nbt.3935) - though note this paper is from 2017 so some techniques and software will be different now.
-> * The challenges of genomic and metagenomic assembly and the algorithms have been built to overcome these in [Assembly Algorithms for Next-Generation Sequencing Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/)
+> * The challenges of genomic and metagenomic assembly and the algorithms that have been built to overcome these in [Assembly Algorithms for Next-Generation Sequencing Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/)
 > * The approach Flye uses to assemble metagenomes is covered in [metaFlye: scalable long-read metagenome assembly using repeat graphs](https://www.nature.com/articles/s41592-020-00971-x)
 > * Comparison of genome assembly for bacteria [Comparison of De Novo Assembly Strategies for Bacterial Genomes](https://www.mdpi.com/1422-0067/22/14/7668/htm)
 > * Benchmarking of assemblers including flye in prokaryotes [Benchmarking of long-read assemblers for prokaryote whole genome sequencing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6966772/)